HHYHRHY/MM-ACT/README.md

 For real-world deployment, please refer to the script provided at: [deployment/mmact_deploy.py](deployment/mmact_deploy.py)

 ## 🎥 Real-world Experiments (Video Demo)
 https://private-user-images.githubusercontent.com/91517920/520774696-02a3bf40-f1ae-4f52-9562-a3fc2e9a1477.mp4

+A video demonstration of **MM-ACT** on real-world Franka experiments is also available on YouTube: [YouTube Link](https://youtu.be/Y8WBWTi2MdQ).

 ## Citation